-An Expert Advisory Panel appointed by the government to review employment services reported in 2019 that services were insufficient for people unemployed long-term, and too compliance focussed.
-It recommended that:
+An Expert Advisory Panel appointed by the government to review employment services reported in 2019 that services were insufficient for people unemployed long-term, and too compliance focussed.43 It recommended that:

-- Those assessed with fewer barriers to employment should be assisted by an online platform backed by a call centre, and those unemployed long-term should be referred to 'enhanced services' providers. - Budget savings from online services should be redirected to enhanced services to improve service quality. - People should have greater control over their employment plans in a less punitive and compliance oriented system. - Local partnerships with employers and community services should be encouraged.
+- Budget savings from online services should be redirected to enhanced services to improve service quality. - People should have greater control over their employment plans in a less punitive and compliance oriented system. - Local partnerships with employers and community services should be encouraged.